 4. Will the dispenser still work in the future?

 The unfortunate reality with dementia and Alzheimer’s is that cognitive function will continue to decline.
-Look for a system that is expandable as the user’s medical condition and medication needs and dosages change and will still function for them as their abilities decline.
+Look for an expandable system as the user’s medical condition, medication needs, and dosages change and will still function for them as their abilities decline.

 5. Can the user open the containers?

-Older adults that also have arthritis or poor dexterity may have difficulty lifting the lids of some pill boxes and dispensers.
+Older adults with arthritis or poor dexterity may have difficulty lifting the lids of some pill boxes and dispensers.
 Think about the ease of use of the system you choose and make sure they can physically manage it too.

 6. How much does the pill dispenser cost?

 The cost of a pill dispenser will vary depending on the type of dispenser, features included, and manufacturer.
-It is important to do some research before making a purchase so that you know what to expect in terms of price.
+It is important to research before purchasing to know what to expect regarding price.

 7. Does the pill dispenser have a monthly subscription fee?

-Some smart pill dispensers, especially ones that have monitoring services attached to them, require a monthly fee.
-Make sure you know up front what that fee is and how long you are locked into a contract with the service.
+Some smart pill dispensers, especially ones with monitoring services attached, require a monthly fee.
+Ensure you know what that fee is and how long you are locked into a contract with the service.
 Also, be sure to ask how often they can raise the monthly cost.

 8. How is the pill dispenser powered?

-In the event of an emergency or power outages, will the dispenser you choose still be able to function?
-Small battery powered pill boxes should be fine but the more automated countertop models may not.
+In the event of an emergency or power outage, will the dispenser you choose still be able to function?
+Small battery-powered pill boxes should be fine, but the more automated countertop models may not.
 Systems with battery backups are always best for seniors with dementia.

 10. Does the pill dispenser require internet service or a phone line?

 Monitored pill dispensers will need a way to communicate with caregivers or a central monitoring location.
-This will require a phone line, cellular service, or internet access – maybe even both.
-Make sure you know the requirements up front so that you can have any necessary services or equipment and ready to go.
+This will require a phone line, cellular service, or internet access.
+Ensure you know the requirements upfront to have any necessary services or equipment ready.